mhorpheus/test/Triage-and-Scoping.md

 	- Establish regular cadence or at lest next meeting point for status updates.
 	- Agree actions for the Client, e.g. provide initial tranche of log data via Box, etc.
 	- Explain that XFIR cannot start work (and that the retainer is not formally triggered) until an email, from an Incident Declarer, approving the "Engagement Initiation Email" is received by XFIR.
+	- IMPORTANT: do NOT declare the it will require X hours to deliver work, such estimation is done during preparation of the (#Engagement-Initiation-Email).

 ## Engagement Initiation Email
 The "Engagement Initiation Email" is a record of what was discussed during the Triage and Scoping call.
 It is a crucial document for managing client expectations from the beginning of our engagement, and should be prepared with care.
 Its role is to: